MiamiOH-CSE274/Portfolio/README.md

 7 - Create an implementation of a Queue using a circular array-based list
 ----
-The link below proves that I can implement a C++ Queue Data Structure https://github.com/GrasysER/03_Queue_Lab/blob/master/ArrayQueue.h
+The link below proves that I can implement a C++ Queue Data Structure that utilizes a circular-array. https://github.com/GrasysER/03_Queue_Lab/blob/master/ArrayQueue.h

 7 - Create an implementation of a List